 Our CAT6 Shielded Stranded Cable is ideal for your shielded indoor voice, data, video and security networking applications.
 Whether you are wiring your home, office or entire campus, we have the network solution that is right for you.

 This CM rated CAT6 Shielded Stranded Cable is the perfect fit for reliable installations where the cable will be used indoors.
 This cable's 8 conductors (4-Pairs) are stranded copper with a high density polyethylene (HDPE) insulation, over all foil shielding (F/UTP) and a PVC CM rated RoHS Compliant jacket.
 Additionally, this cable has a tinned copper drain wire which grounds the electricity after it has been terminated.
 This drain wire is required on all shielded cable in order to prevent signal loss, cross-talk, and other performance issues.
 Our ETL Verified CM rated Category 6 Shielded Stranded Cable is designed for indoor LAN applications, making it the best solution for indoor installation runs that require the cable to be installed in walls or any other non-plenum riser rated areas.
 One common application for stranded cable is fabricating custom patch cables due to the flexibility that the stranded cable configuration offers.

-To make sure we are supplying our customer with high quality bulk Ethernet cables our cable have to meet and/or exceeds CAT6 TIA 568 C.2 standards.
+To make sure we are supplying our customers with high quality bulk Ethernet cables our cable have to meet and/or exceeds CAT6 ANSI/TIA-568.2-D standards.
 Our CAT6 Stranded cable is also manufactured to meet current CAT6 guidelines and is verified by outside standards organizations including ETL so the cable is ETL Verified as well as RoHS Compliant.